KristenSimmons/ProjectPrep1/README.md

 #### 6) What is your strategy for ensuring everyone’s voice is heard?
 Not a concern as a solo project.
 But as a group, this is extremely important.
 I would make sure everyone has a fair contribution to the project and the option to speak up with new ideas or concerns throughout the project.
 #### 7) How will you ensure that you are creating a safe environment where everyone feels comfortable speaking up?
 I like the idea of using the timeout card and breaks when conflicts arise.
-I also like the idea of setting up the ground rules of communication and expectations from the begining.
+I also like the idea of setting up the ground rules of communication and expectations from the beginning.

 ## Work Plan
 #### 1) How you will identify tasks, assign tasks, know when they are complete, and manage work in general?